 Late last year, I received a few requests to update our passive income more frequently.
 So here it is – a new monthly series to keep track of our passive income.
 Actually, this will be very helpful for me as well.
 Previously, I reviewed our passive income once a year and it was too much to do in one session.
 It will be much easier to update my spreadsheet once a month so I can stay on top of it.
-First, we’ll go over some background and then I’ll share the details of our February passive income.
+First, we’ll go over some background and then see our YTD passive income (up to the end of April).

 One of our long term goals is to generate enough passive income to cover our expenses.
 The challenge is to do this by 2020 so Mrs. RB40 will have the option join me in early retirement.
 In theory, she could retire right now, but she is not emotionally ready to pull the plug yet.
 She wants a little more financial security.
 She is also worried about healthcare because she has some pre-existing conditions.
 There is just too much uncertainty with healthcare right now.
 Her employer-sponsored health insurance plan is working really well for us, so she wants to keep it as long as she can.
 Currently, we support ourselves by a combination of these income streams:

 - RB40 works full-time.

 - I blog part time and generate some online income.

 - We havepassive income from the stock market, rental properties, and other investments.